According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 - Disney Village

 Honestly, we didn’t think it would get to this.
-Even though the Disney parks had already closed in Asia, we never dreamed that every Disney park in the world would have to close down.
+Even though every Disney park in the world had already closed once, we never dreamed that some of them would have to close down again.
 It has turned into a truly unprecedented situation.

-That, however, wasn’t enough and government mandates eventually forced Disneyland Paris to close.
+That, however, wasn’t enough and government mandates eventually forced Disneyland Paris to close once again.

-We’re definitely happy that Disneyland Paris is open once again, and we’re hoping that it never has to take that dramatic action again.
+We’re definitely hoping that the situation will improve enough to reopen in February and that they never has to take that dramatic action again.

 What’s Open Right Now?

 What exactly is open and closed in Disneyland Paris?
-The original closure affected the Disneyland Park, Walt Disney Studios Park, the Disneyland Hotels, and the Disney Villiage shopping center, however, many of those are now reopened.
+The original closure affected the Disneyland Park, Walt Disney Studios Park, the Disneyland Hotels, and the Disney Villiage shopping center.

 Let’s break it all down…